 Separate Personal from Professional: Balancing your professional and personal social media and networking presences can be tricky, particularly if you are an avid user in both arenas.
 Content that is appropriate and of interest to your personal friends may not be appropriate or of interest to your colleagues.
 Keep these two presences as separate as possible by keeping content about your non-work life on your personal page.
 If the social media and networking site allow you, set up separate accounts for your professional activities and for your personal and family interactions.
 It may be helpful to review the privacy and/or security settings, as most sites have options available.

 Join Forces: We need your help to make the university’s social media directory as comprehensive as possible.
-If you are already involved in social media and networking and would like to advertise your NSU social media and networking presence, consider registering your efforts with the Communications and Marketing department.
+If you are already involved in social media and networking please registering your efforts with the Communications and Marketing department.